Denjin Zaborger

-Denjin Zaborger (電人ザボーガー, Denjin Zabōgā), translated as Electroid Zaborger 7, was a Japanese tokusatsu television series that aired in 1974.
+Denjin Zaborger (電人ザボーガー, Denjin Zabōgā), translated as Electroid Zaborger, was a Japanese tokusatsu television series that aired in 1974.
 Produced by P Productions, it was the production company's seventh tokusatsu series, following Tetsujin Tiger Seven and preceding Bouken Rockbat.

-The series stars Takehisa Yamaguchi (Joji Yuki/Riderman in Kamen Rider V3) as secret agent Yutaka Daimon.
-The robot Denjin Zaborger has no personality at all.
-It is Takehisa Yamaguchi as the wild warrior Yutaka Daimon who gives the series its heart.
+The series stars, actor and stuntman, Takehisa Yamaguchi (best known as Joji Yuki/Riderman in Kamen Rider V3) as secret agent Yutaka Daimon.

 A movie remake titled Karate-Robo Zaborgar was released in 2011.